senseigab/senseigab.github.io/_pages/about.md

 I am also interested in higher education research, Asian popular cultures, science communication, decoloniality, and social justice research methodologies.

-Beyond academia, I'm currently one of the [National Novel Writing Month (NaNoWriMo)](https://nanowrimo.org) Municipal Liaisons for the Philippines.
+Beyond academia, I am currently one of the [National Novel Writing Month (NaNoWriMo)](https://nanowrimo.org) Municipal Liaisons for the Philippines.
 In addition, I have taken part as a judge in the Filipino Reader's Choice Awards for the Essay Anthology category (2013) and the Inspirational or Religious category (2014).

 As an undergraduate, I served in different official positions within the [UST English Language Studies Society](https://www.facebook.com/USTELSSOC) as Deputy Head of the Outreach Committee (2013-2014), as Deputy Speaker and Member of the Board of Representatives (2013-2014), and as Vice President for External Affairs (2014-2015).

 I'm also deeply interested in Korean and Japanese pop music, video games, and comics.
-More importantly, I truly adore cats and dogs.
-Here's our dog, Soling, from my hometown in Bohol! :D
+More importantly, I love cats and dogs.
+Here's our dog, Soling, from my hometown in Bohol. :)

 <div class="gallery" data-columns="1">
 	<img src="/images/random/soling1.jpg">